david-loeb/montessori-rct/README.md

 Each time you work with the project code, renv must be activated so that the session uses the project-specific package library.
 To do this, you just take the same initial step that you took in the setup, i.e. either

 - double click "montessori-rct.Rproj",
-- open the project within the VS Code or Positron,
+- open the project from within VS Code or Positron,
-- or call `renv::activate('/insert/path/to/project/folder')` then restart the R session.
+- or run `renv::activate('/insert/path/to/project/folder')` then restart the R session.

 ## Code files overview